Sparta Community Airport

-Sparta Community Airport, also known as Hunter Field, is a civil, public use airport 2 miles north of Sparta, Illinois.
-The airport is publicly owned by the Sparta Community Airport Authority.
+Sparta Community Airport (IATA: SAR, ICAO: KSAR, FAA: SAR), also known as Hunter Field, is a civil, public use airport 2 miles north of Sparta in Randolph County, Illinois, United States.
+It is publicly owned by the Sparta Community Airport Authority.

+History

+The airport has been operating since the 1950s.

+Between 2016 and 2020, the airport completed multiple projects to maximize efficiency and minimize costs at the airport.
+This included the construction of new T-hangars to house up to 12 new aircraft at the field.

+In 2017, the airport was named the Illinois Airport of the Year in the "General Aviation-Runway greater than 5,000 feet" category.

-Facilities
+Facilities and aircraft

 The airport has two runways.
 Runway 18/36 is an asphalt runway measuring 4002 x 75 ft (1220 x 23 m).
 Runway 9/27 is a turf runway measuring 2958 x 110 ft (902 x 34 m).

-The airport has a fixed-based operator (FBO) called Sparta Aero Services.
+The airport has a fixed-base operator (FBO) called Sparta Aero Services.
 It offers full- and self-service fueling, aircraft ground handling and parking, hangars, a passenger terminal, and a crew car.
 Flight training and aircraft rental are available for local pilots, as is aircraft maintenance.

-Aircraft

-For the 12-month period ending June 30, 2021, the airport has 93 aircraft operations per day, or about 34,000 per year.
-This is 75% general aviation, 18% air taxi, and 7% military.
-For that same time period, there are 32 aircraft based on the field: 29 single-engine and 2 multi-engine airplanes as well as 1 helicopter.
+For the 12-month period ending June 30, 2021, the airport had 93 aircraft operations per day, or about 34,000 per year.
+This included 75% general aviation, 18% air taxi, and 7% military.
+For that same time period, there were 32 aircraft based on the field: 29 single-engine and 2 multi-engine airplanes, and 1 helicopter.